Author: Craig Neil

 Top 7 recommended sunscreens

 Best face sunscreen

-I’ve placed Neutrogena Clean Skin SPF 55 at the number 1 position in this list for a couple of reasons.
+In my opinion Neutrogena Clean Skin SPF 55 is one of the best sunscreens for your face for a couple of reasons.

 First, I use it myself and have done so for years, so I know how good it is.
 And second, obviously I’m not the only person who likes this sunscreen as it’s one of the highest-rated on Amazon.

 So why choose it above the others?
 Well, if you’re like me and have oily skin you’ll know that applying ordinary sunscreen inevitably leads to spots, which can make you not apply it even though you know you should.

 Not so with this product.
 It has been designed specifically to apply to your face so in addition to its very high SPF 55 rating it’s light and non-greasy and doesn’t cause spots at all (in my experience at least).